JoelEng/Advent-of-Code-2019/README.md

 The puzzles sometimes require that different variables be used for the example problem and the actual problem, beyond just the input values.
 The built-in function `phi()` is used to handle such situations.

 `phi()` takes two inputs `actual` and `example` of the same type.
 It returns `actual` when solving the actual problem and `example` when using example input.

+## Helper functions

+If a function is needed in multiple days, it should be placed in the `helpers` subcrate.